GenesisFR/DS1TroubleshootingGuide/README.md

 2. Add a game capture in OBS and leave it on `Capture any fullscreen application`.
 3. Run the game and OBS will capture it if dgVoodoo was set up correctly.

+> [!NOTE]
-Note: the game will crash when loading games and going back to the main menu if it's still being captured (you can set a hotkey in OBS to toggle the visibility of the game capture so it stops capturing the game).
+The game will crash when loading games and going back to the main menu if it's still being captured (you can set a hotkey in OBS to toggle the visibility of the game capture so it stops capturing the game).

 Method 2: